How to chose a riser?

 With games, you need broad CPU-GPU bandwidth handling constant data transfer.
 In contrast, mining requires an app to be loaded into the memory once and then only share some tiny data about hashes and jobs from time to time.
 Thus, even a single-lane PCIe x1 can easily handle all the stuff.

 ☠ Do not connect riser into a USB port.
 USB is used only to link parts of the riser with each other!

 There are two types of risers, which you should avoid using even if you've got them for free.

 Flexible x1-x16 risers

-Do not buy any of a kind of these.
+Do not buy any kind of these.
 Rubber cable sleeve does not protect the cable itself from any of electromagnetic interference.
 Thus, any defect may affect mining.
 These risers also lack extra power delivery options bringing an extra load to a PCIe slot.

 4-pin floppy powered risers

 Old computers used this connection to power CD/DVD-ROM and 3.5" floppy drives.
 Those consumed much less power than modern GPUs do.
 Any riser using such power supply might introduce mining instability and even a risk of catching fire.